Let's Talk About Meat and Potatoes!

 This thought kept replaying in my mind and it occurred to me that I could do exactly that here and show you numbers about the assets I currently live on.
 But the first question that would come to my mind as a reader would be: “How do I know that the data is genuine?”

 A big part of my assets are Bitcoin.
 Here, too, it would be easy to show a few links to my crypto wallets on this page.
 After all, the blockchain is publicly available on the Internet, and so are my account statements.
 Same question – and, because of the pseudonymity of common crypto currencies, even more difficult to prove: How do you know that these are my wallets?

 Why?
 The daily fluctuation in the Bitcoin price causes my net assets to sway by a greater amount than my previous annual income as a well-paid software architect and project manager.
 Why bother with the effort to set up advertising and monetization to earn a few cents – and risk scaring away a large part of the readership in the process?
 I hope that doesn’t sound arrogant, but that’s the truth.
 Thanks to the investments I’ve made, my assets grow on their own to keep up with my spending.
 The calculated wage rate per hour of that growth is way higher than if I were to work my previous job.
-After all, this growth the goal of financial freedom.
+After all, this growth the core engine of financial freedom.
 It allows me to fully concentrate on what I enjoy: writing, passing on my knowledge and building a community of like-minded people.

 But let’s get back to the principle of my financial freedom.
 I didn’t do anything other than what I explained in the “basics” article series of this blog:

 - I consciously set the goal to become financially free.